Getting to answers faster with AI-powered conversational search and summarization

 Tradeoff: Limited functionality, but faster learning

-2. Separate AI from Core Search (Initially)
+2. Separate AI from Product Core Search (Initially)

 We introduced AI in a dedicated surface instead of embedding it directly into existing workflows.